iver/gcli/README.md

 # Gcli

-The Googlon command line interface is designed as a Credijusco Challenge and now you can download the latest version build on Mac OS from http://iver.mx/gcli
+The Googlon command line interface is designed as a Challenge and now you can download the latest version build on Mac OS from http://iver.mx/gcli

 ```
 $ wget http://iver.mx/gcli